chrsbell/Hugo-Blog/content/posts/gameboy-emulation-1/index.en.md

 To help accomplish this, I made an [intermediate function generator](https://github.com/chrsbell/gameboy-instruction-generator) that automates the process while also allowing me to make changes to the documentation in the future.</br></br>

-The function generator uses a [JSON of the instruction set](https://gbdev.io/gb-opcodes/Opcodes.json) to create functions which return the number of machine cycles each opcode requires and increments the program counter accordingly.</br></br>
+The function generator uses a [JSON of the instruction set](https://gbdev.io/gb-opcodes/Opcodes.json) to create functions that return the number of machine cycles each opcode requires and increments the program counter accordingly.</br></br>

-Keeping track of the m-cycles is important to properly emulate rendering and other timing functions...I'll save that explanation for when I get there.</br></br>
+Keeping track of the number of m-cycles each opcode uses is important to properly emulate rendering and other timing functions...I'll save that explanation for when I get there.</br></br>

 Here's an example of the auto-generated opcode `RLA`: